CMPSC-301-Allegheny-College-Spring-2023/finalProject/README.md

 The grade that a student receives on this assignment will have the following components.

 - **GitHub Actions CI Build Status [up to 5%]:**: For the lab01 repository associated with this assignment students will receive a checkmark grade if their last before-the-deadline build passes.
 This is only checking some baseline writing and commit requirements as well as correct running of the program.
-An additional reduction will given if the commit log shows a cluster of commits at the end clearly used just to pass this requirement.
-An addition reduction will also be given if there is no commit during lab work times.
+An additional reduction will be given if the commit log shows a cluster of commits at the end clearly used just to pass this requirement.
+An additional reduction will also be given if there is no commit during lab work times.
 All other requirements are evaluated manually.

 - **Mastery of Technical Writing and Implementation [up to 65%]:**: Students will receive the largest portion of their grade when the source code demonstrates properly documented and implemented working code, and the responses to the writing questions presented in the `reflection.md` reveal a proficiency of both writing skills and technical knowledge.
 To receive full points for this component of the grade, the submitted writing should have correct spelling, grammar, and punctuation in addition to following the rules of Markdown and providing conceptually and technically accurate answers, and the source code must be correct, efficient, and properly documented.

 - **Presentation [up to 30%]:**
 Students will receive a checkmark grade for presentations.
-Student must be present and contribute to the presentation to receive credit for presentation.
+Students must be present and contribute to the presentation to receive credit for the presentation.

 ---

 ## GatorGrade

-You can check the baseline writing and commit requirements for this lab assignment by running department's assignment checking `gatorgrade` tool.
+You can check the baseline writing and commit requirements for this lab assignment by running the department's assignment checking `gatorgrade` tool.
 To use `gatorgrade`, you first need to make sure you have Python3 installed (type `python --version` to check).
 If you do not have Python installed, please see:

 - [Setting Up Python on Windows](https://realpython.com/lessons/python-windows-setup/)
 - [Python 3 Installation and Setup Guide](https://realpython.com/installing-python/)